FatihKaanAkkus/express-app/README.md

 npx prisma migrate dev --name init --skip-seed
 ```

-6. Additionally, you can seed the database with initial data from Postman collection:
+6. Additionally, you can seed the database with random data using seed files:

 ```bash
 npx prisma db seed